Synthetixio/SIPs/SIPS/sip-83.md

 but if it proves to keep the debt snapshot accurate enough, then its constant-time execution cost implies that an unbounded number of synths could be added to the system.

-#### Amortised Minter Debt Recomputation
+#### Phase 2: Amortised Minter Debt Recomputation Levy

 The debt snapshot keeper is the least technically complex solution to the debt calculation problem posed in this SIP, and is a useful safety mechanism for protocol participants to protect the system if required, but ideally no keeper functions would be required to maintain the integrity of the Synthetix debt pool.

-Therefore at a later stage it will be expedient to allow a full debt snapshot to occur at periodic heartbeats at the first mint, burn, or claim operations to be performed after a given heartbeat is due.
+Therefore in a future phase of the implementation it will be expedient to allow a full debt snapshot to occur at periodic heartbeats once every 15 minutes, for example.
+These heartbeats could either be computed by a separate compensated keeper function, or at the first mint, burn, or claim operations to be performed after a given heartbeat is due.
 However, given the extra expense involved, the gas cost of the recalculation will measured and rebated to the caller from a common pool of ether held in a manner similar to the [deferred transaction gas tank](sip-79.md).
-This pool will be replenished by a small percentage levy charged on each mint operation, which will be less than the gas saved by eliminating system debt recomputation on every mint, burn or claim operation, currently in the vicinity of `800,000` gas per operation, as the number of mint operations is much greater than the number of heartbeats required per day.
+This pool will be replenished by a small fee charged on the execution cost of each mint, burn, and claim operation, which will be less than the gas saved for these function calls by eliminating continual system debt recomputations.
+As the number of snapshot-dependent operations occurring greatly exceeds the number of heartbeats required per day even at one heartbeat every 15 minutes, the size of the levy will be modest, still representing a great savings for all participants in the system.
-Since the number of heartbeat updates per day at a given frequency is constant, any increase in system usage allows the gas charge to be decreased, or the heartbeat frequency to be increased.
+Since the number of heartbeats per day at a given frequency is constant, any increase in system usage allows the gas charge to be decreased, or the heartbeat frequency to be increased.

 ### Rationale